konstructio/kubefirst/docs/kubefirst/local/install.md

 If your run is not successful, errors and troubleshooting information will be stored in a local log file specified during the installation run.

-This will be followed by the  the instructions prompt to populate the KUBEFIRST_GITHUB_AUTH_TOKEN env variable.
-Press ENTER and follow the prompt.
+This will be followed by the  the instructions prompt to populate the `KUBEFIRST_GITHUB_AUTH_TOKEN` env variable.
+Press `ENTER` and follow the prompt to continue.

 The installation process may take a few minutes.
 If you are successful you should see: